-CHEM 102A GENERAL CHEMISTRY II
+CHEM 102A General Chemistry II

 A continuation of CHEM 100A.
 Solution chemistry, thermodynamics, equilibrium, acids and bases, kinetics, and nuclear chemistry.
 Four periods lecture and three periods laboratory.
-Prereq: CHEM 100A; QL; Offered every Winter, one section offered every Spring; STAFF approach will be augmented by discussions of legal implications and admissibility of evidence, along with reviews of relevant case studies.
+Prereq: CHEM 100A; QL; SI; Offered every Winter, one section offered every Spring; STAFF to these scientific techniques, ranging from classic fingerprinting methods to modern methods of DNA analysis.
+Coverage of the scientific approach will be augmented by discussions of legal implications and admissibility of evidence, along with reviews of relevant case studies.
 MNS; Prereq: CHEM 100 or 100A or 1 year of high school chemistry; L. Welch